-With 45 years’ experience in both industry and academia, Dr. Wassyng is a sought-after speaker, consultant and thought leader in the certification of software-intensive systems, rigorous approaches to the development of safety-critical software and the use of assurance case templates.
+With 50 years’ experience in both industry and academia, Dr. Wassyng is a sought-after speaker, consultant and thought leader in the certification of software-intensive systems, rigorous approaches to the development of safety-critical software and the development, evaluation and use of assurance cases.
 He is an expert on functional safety and hazard analysis of safety-critical systems.
 He was a co-founder of McSCert and was its inaugural Director.
-He was also a co-founder of the Software Certification Consortium, and has been the chair of the steering committee since its inception.
+He was also a co-founder of the Software Certification Consortium in 2007, and has been the chair of the steering committee since its inception.

 Office:1-905-525-9140 x 26072

 Dr. Lawford’s expertise includes automotive software development, functional safety, software certification, application of formal methods to critical real-time systems and tool-supported safety-critical software engineering.
 His group has developed methods and tools to support software engineering methods in Matlab/Simulink.
 He is the software and functional safety advisor for the McMaster Engineering EcoCAR 3 team.
 He was a co-founder and a former Director of McSCert.

 Dr. Tom Maibaum is a world-leading researcher in software engineering, with extensive experience in formal specification, formal methods, component-based development, and model-driven development.
 He held the Tier 1 Canada Research Chair in Foundations of Software Engineering.